Mohammad-Nour-Dahi/GeneralInterfaceHardwaresimulation/README.md

 Replace `<Path to the input.json>` with the actual file path of your JSON input file.

-If you want to use the [HardwaresimulationParameter.json](resources/HardwaresimulationParameter.json) file located at src/test/java, you can execute the command as follows:
+If you want to use the [HardwaresimulationParameter.json](resources/HardwaresimulationParameter.json) file located at resources, you can execute the command as follows:

 ```bash
 java -jar GeneralInterfaceHardwaresimulation-1.0-SNAPSHOT-jar-with-dependencies.jar -jsonFile ../resources/HardwaresimulationParameter.json